juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 ### Achieving Better Health for All

-Many governments in Asia have been spending less than $10 per person per year on health care, pushing people to increasing amounts  of out-of-pocket [health care spending](https://www.adb.org/sectors/health/issues/strengthening-health-systems-services).
-Making health care accessible and affordable to all is imperative, but it is also critical that health systems and financing across Asia and the Pacific are optimized.
+Many governments in Asia have been spending less than $10 per person per year on healthcare, pushing people to increasing amounts of out-of-pocket [health care spending](https://www.adb.org/sectors/health/issues/strengthening-health-systems-services).
+Making healthcare accessible and affordable to all is imperative, but it is also critical that health systems and financing across Asia and the Pacific are optimized.
 In 2019, the [Republic of Korea e-Asia and Knowledge Partnership Fund](./modalities/trust-funds/single-partner-trust-funds/#rkakpf) (EAKPF) supplemented the ongoing [Regional: Universal Health Coverage for Inclusive Growth: Supporting the Implementation of the Operational Plan for Health, 2015–2020](https://www.adb.org/projects/49152-001/main#project-pds).
 This project, which began in 2015 and cofinanced with the [People's Republic of China Poverty Reduction and Regional Cooperation Fund](./modalities/trust-funds/single-partner-trust-funds/#prcprrcf), is increasing the number of ADB developing countries that pursue universal health coverage.
-It is making health systems across Asia stronger while making quality health care accessible and affordable to more people.
+It is making health systems across Asia stronger while making quality healthcare accessible and affordable to more people.

-{{< dr-artimage src="images/pov-2-reg-rmi.jpg" align="" alt="" caption="Achieving better health for all entails making quality health care accessible and affordable to all." >}}
+{{< dr-artimage src="images/pov-2-reg-rmi.jpg" align="" alt="" caption="Achieving better health for all entails making quality healthcare accessible and affordable to all." >}}

 ### Improving Education and Training